BloomTech-Labs/code-your-dreams-fe/README.md

 - Click on the profile link.
 - Update the user name.
   - Verify that the new name appears in the app.
 - Logout from the app.

 ---

-### Super User

-A super user is a CYD member that has read access to all data within the app.

-- Login to the app with a super user account.
-  - Verify that app is forwarded to the Courses page.
-  - Verify that "Code Your Dreams Staff" appears in the header.

-#### Courses

-- Verify that the courses created in the test cases above appear on the courses table.
-- Click on a course link.
-  - Verify that the course materials appear on the table.
-- Click on both of the course material links.
-  - Verify that the links open in a new tab/window in the browser.

-#### Members

-- Click on the members link.
-  - Verify that the member table is visible on the page.
-  - Verify that the edit links column is NOT visible on the table.

-#### Chapters

-- Click on the Chapters page link.
-  - Verify that the chapters appear on the table.
-- Open one of the chapter pages by clicking the link in the chapter name.
-  - Verify that the chapter page is visible and the page is view-only (NO action links).

-#### User profile

-- Click on the profile link.
-- Update the user email address.
-- Logout from the app.

----